gathering/tgno-frontend/DEVELOPMENT.md

 1. Clone this repo
 2. Make sure you have the correct node version installed (`nvm use` then `nvm install`)
 3. Run `pnpm install`
+4. Run `pnpm prepare` # Setup Husky for pre-commit
-4. Run `pnpm dev`
+5. Run `pnpm dev`
-5. Frontend should now be available on `localhost:4321` serving content from `https://dev.tg.no`
+6. Frontend should now be available on `localhost:4321` serving content from `https://dev.tg.no`

 ## Using local backend